SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 Notable key aspects are:

 - The serialization format is [JSON-LD](https://json-ld.org/).
-- The verification method type is [JSON Web Key](https://datatracker.ietf.org/doc/html/rfc7517) entailing [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) as proof value.
+- The verification method (= public key to verify proof) type is [JSON Web Key](https://datatracker.ietf.org/doc/html/rfc7517) entailing [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) as proof value.
 - Claims are expressd as [Resource Description Framwork (RDF)](https://www.w3.org/TR/rdf11-concepts/) trippels and [MUST use](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#namespace-bindings-and-contexts) the [Gaia-X Onotology](https://gitlab.com/gaia-x/technical-committee/service-characteristics-working-group/service-characteristics) in their context.
 - Any `id` fields of Verifiable Credentials (including their `credentialSubject.id`) [MUST be unique](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#identifiers).

 In this blog post, the term Verifiable Credential is used interchangeably with Gaia-X Credential.

-At the time of writing this blog post, the old term **Self-Description** still circulates.
+At the time of writing, the old term **Self-Description** still circulates.
 Self-Description was replaced by the new term **Gaia-X Credential** a long time ago, but not all of the latest [Gaia-X documents](https://docs.gaia-x.eu/) were updated, yet.
-This blog post uses the new term Gaia-X Credential, which is interchangeably with Self-Descriptions.
+This blog post uses the new term Gaia-X Credential.

 #### Gaia-X Ontology

 Gaia-X ontology defines a set of classes and their properties used to describe Gaia-X entites.
-The lastet version of Gaia-X ontology is published in Gaia-X Registry of Gaia-X Digital Clearing House (GXDCH).
+The lastet version of Gaia-X ontology is published in [Gaia-X Registry](https://registry.lab.gaia-x.eu/docs/#menu) of Gaia-X Digital Clearing House (GXDCH).

 #### Verifiable Presentations